 We get it.
 We feel your pain.
-But at Stambaugh Ness our commitment to providing you with the critical information you need is paramount.
-So let’s dive into the ACA requirements that you are tired of hearing about, but need to know.
+But at Stambaugh Ness, our commitment to providing you with the critical information you need is paramount.
+So let’s dive into the ACA requirements that you are tired of hearing about but need to know.

-- Standard Measurement Period or Look-back period – the purpose of this measurement period is to determine the ongoing employees who worked at least an average of 30 hours or more.
-ALE’s can use anywhere between a six to twelve month period of time.
+- Standard Measurement Period or Look-back period – This measurement period aims to determine the ongoing employees who worked at least an average of 30 hours or more.
+ALEs can use anywhere between a six to twelve-month period of time.

-- Administrative Period – the purpose of this measurement period is to allow ALE’s up to 90 days to analyze the information collected during the standard or look-back measurement period.
+- Administrative Period – the purpose of this measurement period is to allow ALEs up to 90 days to analyze the information collected during the standard or look-back measurement period.

-- Initial Measurement Period – the purpose of this measurement period is to determine if a newly hired variable employee worked at least an average of 30 hours or more and should be offered coverage.
+- Initial Measurement Period – This measurement period aims to determine if a newly hired variable employee worked at least an average of 30 hours or more and should be offered coverage.

 Monitoring variable employee hours is another critical action item ALEs should take.
 This will allow employers to identify who will need to be offered coverage at the end of the next standard measurement period or who may need to have their work schedules modified.
-The IRS defined a variable employees as any individual who is not “reasonably expected” to work more than 30 hours per week for long durations, so that his/her average hours worked do not exceed 30 hours per week during the initial or standard measurement periods.
+The IRS defines variable employees as any individual who is not “reasonably expected” to work more than 30 hours per week for long durations so that his/her average hours worked do not exceed 30 hours per week during the initial or standard measurement periods.
 Any variable employee who works an average of 30 hours or more in their initial or standard measurement periods must be offered coverage.